How can you spot equine strangles symptoms, (Strep. equi); prevent strangles and treat it.

 It can affect horses of all ages and types.
 Make sure you know how to prevent strangles, how to spot it and what to do about it.

-Strangles can kill, (in simple cases there is a one percent mortality rate).
+Strangles can kill, (in even simple cases there is a one percent mortality rate).

-But the major reason for concern is the speed with which strangles in horses spreads, especially in a stable yard setting.
+But the major reason for concern is the speed with which equine strangles spreads, especially in a stable yard setting.

 Recovered horses can become carriers and can harbour Strep Equi with no outward clinical signs.
 Consequently, new or recurrent outbreaks are likely unless costly diagnostic procedures and aggressive quarantine measures are put in place.